mcary/relm/README.md

 Where the program provides:

-* view: proc takes a model (a representation of program's current state) and returns a displayable representation
+* `view`: A proc that takes a model (representing the program's current state) and returns a displayable representation
-* update: proc takes a model and the current value of an input signal and returns a model for the next state of the program
+* `update`: A proc that takes a model (representing the program's previous state) and the current value of an input signal.
+It returns a model (representing the program's new current state).
-* initial_state: the starting model
+* `initial_state`: The starting model that represents the program's state
-* merged_signals: inputs from sources relevant to the program
+* `merged_signals`: Inputs from sources relevant to the program

+The model most be immutable; `update` should create a *new* model, optionally with structural sharing.

 The library provides:

-* map: takes a function (see view) and a signal of models, and returns a signal of displayable representations
+* `map`: Takes a function (see `view`) and a signal, and returns a signal whose values are the result of calling the function on each value of the input signal
-* foldp: takes a function (see update), an initial_state, and a signal that merges all the relevant inputs to the program
+* `foldp`: Takes a function (see `update`), an `initial_state`, and a signal that merges all the relevant inputs to the program.
+Returns a signal that is initially `initial_state` and subsequently the result of calling the function on the previous state and the value of the input signal
-* run: takes a signal of displayable representations and evaluates it repeatedly as signals change value
+* `run`: Takes a signal of displayable representations and evaluates it repeatedly, displaying the value as it changes

 Example
 -------

-    def view(model)
+You can run this example in example.rb:

+    view = proc do |model|
       model.choices.map do |choice|
         if model.selected?(choice)
           "[#{choice}]"